LaST$_{0}$: Latent Spatio-Temporal Chain-of-Thought for Robotic Vision-Language-Action Model: Experiment

 \subsection{Real-World Experiment}

-\textbf{Data collection.} We evaluated our method on a set of real-world manipulation tasks using both single-arm and dual-arm Franka robot setups, as well as AgileX mobile manipulation platforms~\cite{agilex_site} and Tien Kung humanoid dexterous hands~\cite{tien_kung_site}.
+\textbf{Data collection.} We evaluated our method on a set of real-world manipulation tasks using both single-arm and dual-arm Franka robot setups, as well as AgileX mobile manipulation platforms~\cite{agilex_site} and TienKung 2.0 humanoid dexterous hands~\cite{tien_kung_site}.
 Detailed configurations for different robots and tasks are provided in Appendix~\ref{sec:RRS} and ~\ref{sec:SCD}.
 In the single-arm setting, we collect demonstrations for four tasks: 1) \textit{wiping a whiteboard with an eraser}, 2) \textit{pressing a stamp}, 3) \textit{placing a dish on a rack}, and 4) \textit{placing an egg on bread using a spatula}.
 In addition, we further evaluate a long-horizon setting on \textit{placing egg} task, where the robot consecutively completes the full task three times while the positions of the manipulated objects continuously change during execution.
 For the dual-arm setting, two collaborative tasks were considered: 1) \textit{scooping popcorn into a bowl} and 2) \textit{opening a pot lid followed by picking corn from the pot}.
 For the mobile manipulation task, we evaluate the robot on two tasks: 1) \textit{move to a table and stack plates} and 2) \textit{sort spoons and place them into cabinet}, while for the humanoid robot, we evaluate on 1) \textit{dexterous hand drawer opening} and 2) \textit{dexterous hand place button}.
 Each task collects 200 teleoperation demonstrations.
+We show the task progress in Fig.~\ref{fig:real_robots}.

 \textbf{Training and evaluation details.} We train all policies following the same protocol as in simulation.
-We compare our method against three strong baselines: $\pi_{0.5}$~\cite{black2024pi_0}, a SOTA 2D VLA model; SpatialVLA~\cite{qu2025spatialvla}, a SOTA 3D VLA model; and CoT-VLA~\cite{zhao2025cot}, an explicit CoT-based VLA model that enhances action generation by predicting future visual observations.
-For fair comparison, all models use the same number of camera viewpoints, and each task is evaluated with 15 rollouts for 3 times under different tabletop positions.
+We compare our method against three strong baselines: $\pi_{0.5}$~\cite{black2024pi_0}, a state-of-the-art 2D VLA model; SpatialVLA~\cite{qu2025spatialvla}, a state-of-the-art 3D VLA model; and CoT-VLA~\cite{zhao2025cot}, an explicit CoT-based VLA model that enhances action generation by predicting future visual observations.
+For fair comparison, all models use the same number of camera viewpoints, and each task is evaluated with 15 rollouts for 3 times under different positions.